-UCHastings created the Legal Education Opportunity Program (LEOP) in 1969 in order to make a top-tier legal education accessible to those who come from significantly adverse backgrounds.
-The LEOP program recognizes that the traditional numeric criteria used to determine admissions may not be sufficient indicators of academic potential for students who have experienced significant obstacles - educational, economic, social, or physical - that have restricted access to academic opportunities and resources.
+The Legal Education Opportunity Program (LEOP) was created in 1969 in order to make a top-tier legal education accessible to those who come from significantly adverse backgrounds.
+LEOP recognizes that the traditional numeric criteria used in general admission may not be sufficient indicators of academic potential for students who have experienced significant adversity.
+Adversity includes, but is not limited to, educational, economic, social, or physical adversity.

 To be considered for LEOP admission, applicants must address questions in the LEOP Application Supplement.
 Applicants are also encouraged to submit a second personal essay detailing the adversity they have experienced.

 If the LEOP Committee determines that an applicant does not meet LEOP admission requirements, some applicants may be considered for general admission.

 LEOP academic resources, programs, and services are designed to supplement existing skills, knowledge, and learning styles.
 Included are academic pre-law workshops, LEOP Orientation, first year tutorials, practice exams, academic workshops, upper division tutorials, and a supplemental bar course for graduating students.